What is High-Functioning Depression?

 One of the most challenging aspects of high-functioning depression is the internal battle that remains largely invisible to others.
 While someone with major depression might clearly appear to be struggling, those with high-functioning depression become experts at wearing masks.
 They develop sophisticated strategies for hiding their pain, often at great personal cost.

 Many individuals describe feeling like they're living a double life.
 Publicly, they're successful, competent, and reliable.
 Privately, they may struggle with persistent thoughts of inadequacy, chronic fatigue, and a pervasive sense that they're somehow fooling everyone around them.
-This imposter syndrome is particularly common and can be effectively addressed through chronic depression treatment with a qualified depression counselor.
+These feelings of inadequacy are common, and therapy at Shift Counseling can help you understand where they come from and begin responding to them in healthier ways.

 The pressure to maintain appearances can become exhausting.
 Simple social interactions require careful monitoring to ensure that the depression doesn't show through.
 Planning activities requires consideration of energy levels and emotional capacity.
 Even positive events like promotions or celebrations can feel overwhelming rather than joyful.